 In addition, the Quraan includes rules not only for manners and hygiene, marriage and divorce, but it also lays down detailed rules for commerce and politics, interest and debts, contracts and wills, and industry and finance.
-Islam has permitted and in fact encouraged business.
-Islam lays out the basic principles of our economic behavior as consumers, producers and owners of wealth.
-The Islamic principle in business is based on individual enterprise and correspondingly individual’s reward.
-It is basically based on benefiting the humanity while maintaining God’s orders.
+Islam has permitted and in fact, encouraged business.
+Islam lays out the basic principles of our economic behavior as consumers, producers, and owners of wealth.
+The Islamic principle in business is based on individual enterprise and correspondingly individual reward.
+It is basically based on benefiting humanity while maintaining God’s orders.

-In business relationships Islam strictly forbids any discrimination between people based on their religion, sex, or gender.
+In business relationships, Islam strictly forbids any discrimination between people based on their religion, sex, or gender.
 There is no basic conflict between good business practice and profit-making in Islam.
-Islam looks at profit as secondary way to measure efficiency.
+Islam looks at a profit as a secondary way to measure efficiency.

 Trust of God’s creation and all that is in it.
 God has created and perfected the whole universe then Man is set over it all with delegated.
-So as Muslims we realize that we are just trustee for God’s universe and we truly do not owe anything in this life.
-That kind of belief along with your knowledge that God sees all what you do, will make you work under constant surveillance, and keeps your performance at its best while following God’s defined conduct.
+So as Muslims we realize that we are just trustees for God’s universe and we truly do not owe anything in this life.
+That kind of belief along with your knowledge that God sees all that you do will make you work under constant surveillance and keeps your performance at its best while following God’s defined conduct.